methenme/editing-github_demo/0304-in_class_exercise.md

 ## Split Infinitives:

-1. Patients should try to if possible avoid going up and down stairs themselves.
+1. Patients should try, if possible, to avoid going up and down stairs themselves.
 2. The candidate decided to formally launch her campaign.
-3. We decided actually to enforce the law.
+3. We decided to actually enforce the law.

 ## Dangling Modifiers: